-Note: When assigning a relation to a component both directions of the relation will be assigned.
-The custom component logic always treats the two halfs of a relation as one element.
+Note: When assigning a relation concept to a component both of its directions will be assigned.
+The custom component logic always treats the two halfs of a relation concept as one element.

 Note: When assigning an element whose RDF-URI does not match the base URI of the component, it will get an RDF-URI-Alias using the base URI.